 The station was large enough to require two signal boxes - north (north side of the line at the east end) and south (south of the line at the west end), and in addition beyond this to the west was a gate box (north side of the line east of the level crossing).
 To the south of the station the mainline and Blairgowrie branch line ran westwards in parallel to the point of separation, south of the Queen Street level crossing.

 In 1939 the south box and gate box were replaced with a single new box, on the south side of the line at the level crossing.
 This was also known as south box.

+The box was a variant of the LMS Type 12, but without the bay window.

 The branch to Blairgowrie closed in 1966.